 Working with your community to increase resilience to flooding and other emergencies

+Community resilience involves planning ahead for a range of emergencies that an area could face.
+The more resilient a community is, the more prepared and efficient it can be to respond and minimise the impacts, should an emergency situation arise.
 Staying informed and having a plan are two key aspects of community emergency resilience.
 You can stay informed by keeping up to date with your local news, weather and radio, and you can create an up-to-date emergency plan document that can be referred back to during the emergency.
 This ensures that all the information and resources are together in one location so that the necessary actions and assistance can be provided in the community when required.
 The plan can highlight:

-- Who may be vulnerable and who can help.
+- Who may be vulnerable and who can help;

-- Useful contact details.
+- Useful contact details;

 - Members of the community who have a specific set of skills, such as first aid, which may be helpful in an emergency.

-What should communities prepare for?
+What should communities prepare for as the winter approaches?

-Autumn Leaves may clog up drains and increase local flood risk, or become slippery and be a hazard for members of the community.
+Autumn Leaves may clog up drains and increase local flood risk or become slippery and be a hazard for members of the community.

 - Make sure that autumn leaves are swept up and drains are cleared regularly to reduce the risk of flooding.
 Simply taking 5 minutes to clear leaves and debris up can be a big advantage.